scarpent/ledgerbil/README.md

 ### mark / unmark

 Set transactions as pending (`!`) or remove the pending mark.
+You can enter one or more line numbers, unique transaction amounts, or "all" for all lines.

+If the amount isn't unique in the listed transactions, a line number is required instead.
+To specify an amount, include a decimal point, for
+example: `12.` or `6.37`

-You can enter one or more lines, or "all" for all lines.
-Giving a single number by itself with no command will be interpreted as a mark command.
+Giving a single line number or amount by itself with no command will be interpreted as a mark command.

 ```
 > mark 1 2